Student Life Policies

 - Alcoholic beverages will be confiscated.

 - Beer kegs will be confiscated.

-- Glass bottles may be confiscated or their proper disposal directed.
+- Glass bottles will be confiscated or their proper disposal directed.

 - Individuals who possess alcoholic beverages may be asked for personal identification.
 Individuals found violating policy or individuals who fail to comply with request of enforcement staff acting in performance of their duties, may be asked for personal identification and/or directed to leave the area.

 - the individual may be escorted from University property as a trespasser